victoriasmith2/victoriasmith2/README.md

 ### Hi there 👋

-I'm a first year chemical engineering student at the Univerity of Waterloo!
+I'm a first year chemical engineering student at the Univerity of Waterloo.
+I have an interest in research in the feild of porous media and biochemistry.
+I'd love to say hi and connect!

 <!--
 **victoriasmith2/victoriasmith2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.